Monitoring epilepsy and medication

 The individual therapeutic concentration (ITC) is the drug concentration which has the best result for a particular individual.
 Individuals will have ITCs below, within or above the reference range.
-Once the person’s seizures are controlled, their ITC can be found by taking two blood tests and finding the average drug concentration from them.
+Once the person’s seizures are controlled, their ITC can be found by undertaking two blood tests and finding the average drug concentration from them.

 What do blood levels show?